Extended Producer Responsibility (EPR)

 Here are some of the most frequently asked questions we receive on the topic:

-The main purpose of UK EPR regulations is to make producers responsible for the full lifecycle of the products and packaging they place on the market, supporting higher recycling rates and a more circular economy.
+The main purpose of UK EPR policy regulations is to make producers responsible for the full lifecycle of the products and packaging they place on the market, supporting higher recycling rates and a more circular economy.

 Packaging: